Thoothukudi (film): Production

 The film marked the acting debut of dance choreographer Harikumar and actress Karthika in leading roles.
 Karthika was cast in the film after the makers had spotted her in a commercial.
 The relative success of the film prompted Karthika to be labelled as 'Thootukudi' Karthika or 'Karuvappaiya' Karthika by the media.
-Harikumar and Karthika worked together again in Madurai Sambavam (2009).

 Music

-Pravin Mani composed the songs and scored the background music.
-The song "Karuvappaiya" from the song garnered popularity prior to release, with actress Karthika's display in the song noted.
+Pravin Mani composed the music.
+The song "Karuvappaiya" attained popularity prior to release, with Karthika's display in the song noted.
 Following the album, Pravin and Harikumar came together again for their next venture, Thirutham.

 Reception

 Sify gave the film a negative review and wrote that "On the whole, the script is wafer thin, there is no logic and is too dark and morbid".
 Malini Mannath of Chennai Online noted that "Though it's a predictable storyline, the director has attempted to bring in slight variations and the film does have its interesting moments and elements".
-The film performed well at the box office, with director Sanjay Ram receiving more offers to work on films.
+A critic from Cinesouth wrote that "'Thoothukudi' is a decent action thriller".

+Sequel

-The film's positive response prompted director Sanjay Ram to work on a sequel titled Kiliyanthattu Thoothukudi 2 during 2013.
+In 2013, screenwriter Sanjay Ram began working on a sequel titled Kiliyanthattu Thoothukudi 2, and would also act in it.